hyeonjo00/hyeonjo-website/README.md

 My focus is on:
 - Designing scalable backend architectures (queues, pipelines, async systems)
 - Building production-ready AI-powered applications
+- Designing reliable search and retrieval systems with TF-IDF, embeddings, hybrid ranking, caching, and offline model execution
 - Creating polished user-facing products with strong UX

 I work across the full stack, from frontend interfaces to backend infrastructure, and I prioritize systems that are reliable, observable, and designed to scale.

-Recently, I have been working with Next.js, TypeScript, Prisma, PostgreSQL, Redis, BullMQ, and LLM APIs (OpenAI, Claude) to build real-world AI products.
+Recently, I have been working with Next.js, TypeScript, Prisma, PostgreSQL, Redis, BullMQ, LLM APIs (OpenAI, Claude), and Python retrieval systems to build real-world AI products and search infrastructure.

 ---